Depression as the Effect of Loneliness and Social Isolation

 We need to better understand what is going on in our lives and acknowledge when our mental health and physical well-being are suffering due to feeling depressed and lonely.
 As parents, we also must understand children’s and teens’ need to socialize and to recognize when they isolate.

-If loneliness is the cause of feeling depressed, insecure, anxious, or unworthy etc. then a plan of action needs to be created.
+If loneliness is the cause of feeling depressed, insecure, anxious, or unworthy, etc., then a plan of action needs to be created.

-Few ideas how to avoid loneliness and social isolation leading to depression
+Few ideas how to avoid loneliness and social isolation

-Depressive in Dubai.
+feeling depressed in Dubai.
 Lonely camel in Dubai dessert

 Lonely camel in Dubai desert